 The efficient integration of urban freight in the urban transport system

 Currently, UFT is an activity that tries to find a place in an environment that is not specifically designed for it.
 Logistic activities have to better integrate into the urban transport system, a process which needs new out-of-the-box ideas that combine the development and adaptation of delivery vehicles and solutions, with the implementation of horizontal and collaborative business models.

-Collaborative last-mile delivery services (zero/low emission, shared and crowdsourced) offer a solution for the “last-mile” delivery of goods to customers and businesses in a flexible, cost-effective, practical and sustainable way.
+Collaborative on-demand last mile delivery services (zero/low emission, shared and crowdsourced) offer a solution for the “last mile” delivery of goods to customers and businesses in a flexible, cost-effective, practical and sustainable way.
 A clear step in this direction is the implementation of interoperable standard modular solutions for delivery logistics in inner-city areas, which contribute to the optimisation of load units, as well as inter-connectivity with physical movement throughout the complete supply chain, aspiring towards the Physical Internet concept philosophy.

 Bremen based start-up RYTLE understood this need and translated it into an innovative modular concept, integrating e-cargo bicycles with modular containers and mobile depots, that can be easily integrated into the cityscape.

 The operation of these kinds of solutions needs to be supported by long-lasting new cooperative business models.
 When choosing from a pool of diverse solutions (from freight-share to the decoupling of delivery and reception), decisions taken need to ensure that the adopted schemes are actually sustainable and cost-efficient.
 Horizontal collaboration models for sharing infrastructure and assets are some of the most effective ways to achieve optimal use of urban land space and increase load factors.